Contribute

 Releasing and publishing a new package

-Publishing to PyPI is done via a GitHub Actions workflow that is triggered when a tag is pushed.
+Publishing to PyPI is done via a GitHub Actions workflow.
+The publish to PyPI is triggered when a tag is pushed.
 Version is configured in the setup.cfg.

 The following process ensures correct version management: